 The firm has been consulting with long-term care and assisted living providers in integrating clinical and regulatory issues into effective compliance programs and has been retained by some of the largest providers nationally.
 Mr. Hoffman provides compliance advice to the largest entity in the country engaged in hospital inpatient medical necessity issues.

 The firm serves as a state and federal monitor for long-term care facilities under HHS-OIG Corporate Integrity Agreements (CIAs) and settlements with United States Attorney's and state Attorney General's Offices and regulators.
-The firm was also an Independent Review Organization (IRO) for an entity providing community-based treatment programs for alcohol and chemically dependent individuals.
+The firm serves as an Independent Review Organization (IRO) for Vascular Access Centers under a CIA, and previsously served as an IRO for an entity providing community-based treatment programs for alcohol and chemically dependent individuals.